pyemb/pyemb/docs/html/_sources/tutorials/lyon.rst.txt

 Unfolded regularised Laplacian spectral embedding (URLSE) is essentially a regularised version of UASE.
-URLSE is one of many possible unfolded dynamic embedding, all of which feature stability properties [4].
+URLSE is one of many possible unfolded dynamic embedding, all of which feature stability properties `Davis et al., 2023 <https://arxiv.org/abs/2311.09251>`__.
 This means that, like UASE, this method is able to display the clustering of classes in classtime and the mixing of classes at lunchtime.

-[4] Ed Davis, Ian Gallagher, Daniel John Lawson, and Patrick Rubin-Delanchy.
-A simple and powerful framework for stable dynamic network embedding. arXiv preprint arXiv:2311.09251, 2023.

 .. code:: ipython3